Sanremo Music Festival: International successes

 With the song "Nel blu, dipinto di blu", Modugno won the Grammy for both Record of the Year and Song of the Year in 1959.

 Various songs presented during the Sanremo Music Festival over the years have become international hits, including "Nel blu, dipinto di blu" and "Piove (Ciao, ciao bambina)" by Domenico Modugno.
 "Nel blu, dipinto di blu" spent five non-consecutive weeks atop the US Billboard Hot 100 in August and September 1958 and subsequently became Billboard's number-one single for the year.
 In 1959, at the inaugural Grammy Awards, "Nel blu, dipinto di blu" became the first-ever Grammy winner for both Record of the Year and Song of the Year.
 The song "Io che non vivo (senza te)", sung at the fifteenth edition of the Sanremo Festival by Pino Donaggio, was recorded in English by Dusty Springfield under the title "You Don't Have to Say You Love Me".
 It became Springfield's most successful single, reaching number one on the UK Singles Chart and number four on the Billboard Hot 100.
 Elvis Presley recorded a cover version in 1970, which was a hit in both the US and the UK.
 Other covers have charted in the UK, Ireland, Italy, and Finland.

 The song "Non amarmi" by Aleandro Baldi and Francesca Alotta won the Newcomers section at the Sanremo Festival in 1992.
 It became an international hit, being covered as "No Me Ames" by American singers Jennifer Lopez and Marc Anthony.
 The song peaked at number one in the Billboard Hot Latin Songs chart.
 It received a Latin Grammy nomination for Best Pop Performance by a Duo/Group with Vocals.
 At the Billboard Latin Music Awards of 2000, the song received an award for Hot Latin Track of the Year by a Vocal Duo and two nominations for Tropical/Salsa Track of the Year and Hot Latin Track of the Year.

 The song "Che sarà" was sung by Ricchi e Poveri and José Feliciano at the Sanremo Festival in 1971.
 Feliciano's recorded version was successful in Europe, the Middle East, Japan, and Latin America.
 The Spanish version of "Che sarà" peaked at number one in Spain and Latin America.
-The winning song of the 1982 Sanremo Festival, "Storie di tutti i giorni" by Riccardo Fogli, was sung by Dutch singer Marco Borsato, with the title "Dromen zijn deception"; his version became one of the most successful Dutch-language singles of all time.
+The winning song of the 1982 Sanremo Festival, "Storie di tutti i giorni" by Riccardo Fogli, was sung by Dutch singer Marco Borsato, with the title "Dromen zijn bedrog"; his version became one of the most successful Dutch-language singles of all time.
 It remained at number one in the Dutch Top 40 for twelve weeks.
 The song "Quando quando quando" by Tony Renis competed in the Sanremo Festival in 1962 and was covered by many international artists, becoming a best-selling single: Bobby Curtola's version charted at number ten in Canada, Engelbert Humperdinck's reached number forty in the UK, and Pat Boone's version achieved number 95 on the Billboard Hot 100.